FLYBYME/palm-tree/README.md

 - The `dhcp` service interacts with the `kernels` service for providing necessary files during PXE boot.
 - The `http` and `tftp` services serve files required for kernel and PXE operations.
+- The `nodes` service manages node registration, configuration, and status updates.
 - Nodes are dynamically registered and resolved during DHCP requests.
 - iPXE boot files are generated dynamically with kernel configurations.